ScriptIdiot/sleepmask_ekko_cfg/README.md

 6. Compile

 ## Caveat
-1. Sleep 0 will terminate the process, meaning that socks cannot be used
+1. Sleep 0 will terminate the process, meaning that socks cannot be used (However, if interactive process is needed, its pointless to use ekko, just revert back to use original sleep)

 ## Reference
 1. https://github.com/IcebreakerSecurity/Ekko_CFG_Bypass